JuliaCI/PackageEvaluator.jl/README.md

 PackageEvaluator.jl
 ===================

 A package + extras that attempt to evaluate the state of individual packages as well as the status of the wider package ecosystem for [Julia](http://julialang.org).
-Check the status of packages at the [new package listing](http://iainnz.github.io/packages.julialang.org/).
+Check the status of packages at the [package listing](http://pkg.julialang.org/).

 **Exceptions** for packages that can't/shouldn't be tested are in `src/constants.jl`.
 Open issue/file a PR if you want to add/remove a package.